graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 ### Reconciliation

 Per-agreement reconciliation (`reconcileAgreement`) re-reads agreement state from RecurringCollector and updates `sumMaxNextClaim`.
 Pair-level escrow rebalancing and cleanup is O(1) via `reconcileProvider(collector, provider)`.
-Batch helpers `reconcilePair`, `reconcileCollector`, and `reconcileAll` live in the separate `RecurringAgreementHelper` contract — they are stateless wrappers that call `reconcileAgreement` in a loop, then call `reconcileProvider` per pair.
+Batch helpers `reconcile`, `reconcileCollector`, and `reconcileAll` live in the separate `RecurringAgreementHelper` contract — they are stateless wrappers that call `reconcileAgreement` in a loop, then call `reconcileProvider` per pair.

 ### Global Tracking